 At some point, I stopped playing games just for myself.

 It can be hard not to in games.
-Even with a relatively quiet media landscape up occasional gaming-related shows showing up on television, and monthly magazines, it was still easy when I was young to pick up biases.
+Even with a relatively quiet media landscape years ago, with just occasional gaming-related shows appearing up on television and monthly magazine deliveries, it was still easy when I was young to pick up biases.
 Console wars always painted war lines.
-Even oscillating between camps created a kind of rhetoric—SEGA consoles were where the real, adult games happened and Nintendo had the most games, but most of them censored, ported, or made more childish by association—and picking up cues from each side’s rhetoric painted clear ideas of what the gaming landscape should be.
-Like a giant tableau of scorn for things that were definitely bad.
+Even belonging to both camps created a kind of rhetoric: SEGA consoles were where the real, adult games happened, and Nintendo had the most games, but most of them censored, ported, or made more childish by association.
+Picking up cues from each side’s rhetoric painted clear ideas of what the gaming landscape should be.
+It was a giant tableau of scorn, where things were understood to be objectively bad.

 From there, especially with the growth of the early internet, information about “real” versions of games started to become weapons to deploy against folks who didn’t know any better.
 No one called it Final Fantasy III because everyone who mattered knew it was really Final Fantasy VI, just the dopey Americans weren’t smart enough at the genre to have gotten the actual Final Fantasy III, IV, and V. So III was the localization, but real gamers knew better.
 Really, Americans should stick to Mystic Quest, the role-playing game that held American players’ hands.
 No one who matters really likes it, though, it’s not a real game.